fathom820/arcana/readme.md

 # Development
 ### Source Code
-For the curious souls out there, the source code for this project can be found in the `src/dev/mfrank` folder.
+The source code for this project can be located in `src/dev/mfrank`
-The `.idea`, `.gitignore`, and `arcana.iml` files are not part of the source code.

 ### Purpose
 This project was programmed entirely in Java, using no framework whatsoever.
-The purpose of writing this project from scratch was mainly to challenge the author, as the game's main intention was to be a Java learning experience.
+The purpose of writing this project from scratch was mainly to challenge myself, as the game's main intention was to be a Java learning experience.
 Of course, being a game, making it fun was also the second largest priority.